How To Catch Any Fish

 No matter how you fish for them, make sure you get a solid hookset.
 They often grab the lures in their mouths and hold them so tightly that the hooks don’t penetrate and then they just spit the lure out.
 That's one disadvantage to wooden lures (although I use them extensively); the GT teeth often sink in and make it harder to set the hook.
 With a hard plastic lure like a Sebile Splasher the lure slides more easily through their mouth and embeds the hook.
 Regardless of what lure you are using, set the hook hard multiple times.
 To increase your chances, replace all treble hooks with heavy single hooks as shown.
 The single hook is harder to shake.
 They often grab the lure head first.

-When I go GT fishing my tackle box has some Heru Cuberas in the 125 and 150 sizes, a couple of Adhek Long Gobys, one or two Heru Skipjacks in the 150 size, a couple of Sebile Splashers in the 190 size, and some Heru Bobara sinking stickbaits in the 100 and 150 sizes.
-These are relatively inexpensive lures (at least compared so some of the crazy expensive Japanese models), have worked well for me in various places, and are relatively easy for me to work (except for the Skipjack which is a chore).
+When I go GT fishing my tackle box has some Heru Cuberas in the 125 and 150 sizes, one or two Heru Skipjacks in the 150 size, a couple of Blaze Saththa poppers, floating Jackfin Pelagus 200 stickbaits, and some Heru Bobara sinking stickbaits in the 100 and 150 sizes.
+These have worked well for me in various places, and are relatively easy for me to work (except for the Skipjack which is a chore).
+See below for some lures I like to use for GTs.
+I usually start with poppers and go to sinking stickbaits if the weather is rough.

 Giant Trevally Baits